Mohammedayman25/Cruz-Calculator/README.md

 Calculator made up using pure HTML, CSS, JavaScript.
 It is great to call it inside your website for the users to do simple calculations.
-Ex: Calling it inside GPA Calculators to give the student the ability of performing side calculations.
+Ex: Calling it inside GPA Calculators to give the student the ability to perform side calculations.

 ## Mechanism